purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/html-templating.md

 ## Loading the template from the database

-We can chnage our `app/src/main.rs` so that it uses the template to render the page.
+We can change our `app/src/main.rs` so that it uses the template to render the page.

 ```rust
 mod config;